nl-digigo/COINS_2.0/docs/coinsweb/stepbystep.md

 ## Exporting data to the <a>COINS</a> format

 1. define the data within your system that you need to exchange
-2. create a mapping between the <a>COINS</a> core model and the data model of your system
+2. create a mapping between the [COINS Core model ](https://bimloket.github.io/COINS_2.0/coinsweb/#core-model) and the data model of your system
 3. collect the data from your system
 4. create Coins data from the collected data and export this to a <a>COINS</a> Container
 5. transmit this <a>COINS</a> Container to your client